 The first pastoral homestead built in Central Australia sits at the base of the Waterhouse Ranges in Owen Springs Reserve.
 The Hugh River curls around the homestead and recent preservation work has white limewashed the crumbling ruins.

-The usually dry Hale River winds its course through the Owen Springs Reserve.
+The usually dry Hugh River winds its course through the Owen Springs Reserve.
 As you travel through the park, many of the 4WD tracks cross over the river.
 When it does flow, the water can course through the river very rapidly, bringing debris in its wake.
 Often the debris can be seen wrapped around the base of the river red gums.

 When there is water, the Redbank Waterhole is a popular spot for locals and visitors.